hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-The `JpaRepository` overrides some existing methods in the  parent`CrudRepository`and `PageableRepository`, and adds some JPA specific methods, such as `flush` used to flush the persistence context by force.
+The `JpaRepository` overrides some existing methods in the parent `CrudRepository`and `PageableRepository`, and adds some JPA-specific methods, such as `flush` used to flush the persistence context by force.

 Note, in Micronaut Data, a Repository bean must be annotated with a `@Repository` annotation.
-In a multi-datasources environment, you can specify the datasource identifier name to ensure this repository to use certain DataSource to connect to database.
+In a multi-datasource environment, you can specify the datasource identifier name to ensure this repository uses the certain DataSource to connect to the database.

 For example, `@Repository("orders")` to connect the **orders** datasource defined in the *application.yml* configuration.